At least 11 people have been killed and 78 people injured in bombings in the southern Indian city of Hyderabad.

-Indian Prime Minister Manmohan Singh called Thursday's blasts in Hyderabad "a dastardly act," adding that "the guilty will not go unpunished."
-He also appealed for calm after the apparent terrorist attack.
+Indian Prime Minister Manmohan Singh called the blasts "a dastardly act" -- adding that "the guilty will not go unpunished."
+He also appealed for calm in the wake of the apparent terrorist attack.

 The chief minister of Andhra Pradesh state , of which Hyderabad is the capital, said special teams were searching for those responsible for the attack.
 He said "it is an act of cowards who attack innocent people and take the lives of innocent people."

 There was no immediate claim of responsibility.